spdkils/python_tutoring/README.md

 # Python Stuff

-These are just examples, that I have coded, anyone is free to use them, clone them, copy them, or what have you.
+These are just random bits that I have coded, anyone is free to use them, clone them, copy them, or what have you.

 Things you can do with my code:
 * Ignore it